Montessori Early Childhood Studies BA (Hons)

 Theoretical Montessori Foundations

 Understand the founding principles, philosophy and methodology of the Montessori Method.
 Through investigation and research, you'll take the journey of Montessori from its roots to the modern day.
 Explore the significance of a cosmic education and the child as a change agent.
 You'll examine the pedagogical approach through the lens of the dynamic triangle, the child, the environment and the teacher.
 Montessori advocated that the psychological characteristics of development when nurtured enable the child to reach their full potential.
-We'll encourage you to begin to inform your own personal pedagogy, supported by opportunity for self-expression and collaboration.
+We'll encourage you to begin to inform your own personal pedagogy, supported by opportunities for self-expression and collaboration.

 Montessori Curriculum 1